chhotii-alex/prospective-randomizer/README.md

 ### When using more than one variable, p-values are still better for Balanced than Alternating, but less so.

 We also simulated protocols in which more than one baseline feature was taken into account for group assignment.
 For each subject, 4 feature values (all continuous, all categorical, or 2 continuous and
 2 categorical) were randomly generated.
 For various simulated protocols, 1 to 4 of the feature values were submitted to the Prospective Randomizer.
-When we looked at the p-values of the differences between groups with regards to individual feature values, increasing the number of variables submitted decreased the advantage of Balanced over Alternating for any one variable (see figure 4) [do this again but with error bars] (Pearson correlation coefficient = -0.09, $p = 2 \times 10^{-162}$).
+When we looked at the p-values of the differences between groups with regards to individual feature values, increasing the number of variables submitted decreased the advantage of Balanced over Alternating for any one variable (see figure 4)
+(Pearson correlation coefficient = -0.09, $p = 2 \times 10^{-162}$).

 <figure>
   <img src='fig4.png' width='350'>